We may earn income from links in this post. Please read this Disclosure for details.

 8. Walk in the Footsteps of the Faithful on an Ancient Pilgrim Route

 It also forms part of the Via Leucadense, a route from Lecce in the north to Leuca in the south.
-It’s just one of several walking paths in the Capo di Leuca area and is the ultimate slow travel experience.
+It’s just one of several walking trails in Salento and is the ultimate slow travel experience.

 Along the way you’ll pass fortified manor homes, walled footpaths, caves, funeral monuments and traces of history dating to the Messapians, a tribal group that inhabited Salento in the late sixth century BC.